Webtica/integration-for-elementor-forms-sendinblue/README.md

 Yes, all the other form widget integrations will be available.

+**Does this also work with Brevo?**

+Yes, Sendinblue has changed it name and branding to Brevo.
+The integration will still work.

 ## Changelog

+### 1.5.5 - 23-07-2023
+* Changed API endpoints to new brevo endpoints
+* Change minimum PHP version to 7.0
+* Tested Elementor PRO up to 3.14.1
+* Tested Elementor up to 3.14.1
+* Tested WordPress up to 6.3.0

 ### 1.5.4 - 01-05-2023
 * Tested Elementor up to 3.12.2